Taiwan says China lures Kiribati with airplanes after losing another ally

 Citing intelligence gathered by Taipei, the source said China aimed to peel away more of Taiwan’s allies before the 70th anniversary of the founding of Communist China on Oct.
 1.

-“That worries several countries in the region, including the United States and Australia,” said the official, citing fears over China’s growing influence on the so-called “second island chain” in the Pacific.
+“That worries several countries in the region, including the United States and Australia,” said the official, citing fears over China’s growing influence in the Pacific.

 Kiribati is the seventh country to drop Taiwan as a diplomatic ally since 2016, following Burkina Faso, the Dominican Republic, Sao Tome and Principe, Panama, El Salvador and the Solomon Islands.

-In a statement, Taiwan’s main opposition, the China-friendly Kuomintang party, urged Tsai’s ruling Democratic Progressive Party (DPP) to review its policy towards Beijing.
+Taiwan’s main opposition, the China-friendly Kuomintang party, urged Tsai’s ruling Democratic Progressive Party (DPP) to review its policy towards Beijing.

-“The DPP should examine the real cause behind the breaking of ties and propose a practical solution,” it said.
+“The DPP should examine the real cause behind the breaking of ties and propose a practical solution,” it said in a statement.

 “It should not continue to shift the responsibility to the former ally, the mainland authorities or the opposition party.”

-“With the breaking of ties, China is forcing Taiwan to accept ‘one country two systems,’” said Yun-kung Ting, a spokesman for Taiwan’s presidential office, referring to an arrangement similar to that of Asian financial hub Hong Kong, which guarantees certain freedoms to the Chinese-ruled city.
+A spokesman for Taiwan’s presidential office said, “With the breaking of ties, China is forcing Taiwan to accept ‘one country two systems,’” referring to an arrangement that guarantees certain freedoms to the Chinese-ruled city of Hong Kong.

-“The more Taiwan shows that it’s not being intimidated, the more it frustrates China’s scheme,” Ting said.
+“The more Taiwan shows that it’s not being intimidated, the more it frustrates China’s scheme,” added the spokesman, Yun-kung Ting.

 Reporting by Yimou Lee in TAIPEI; Additional reporting by Ben Blanchard in BEIJING, Jonathan Barrett in SYDNEY and Tom Westbrook in SINGAPORE; Editing by Neil Fullick and Clarence Fernandez